How to study productively from home

 3. Know who to ask for help

-- Your Instructors: Your teachers are the best source of support for you.
+- Your Instructors: Even when there are no face-to-face classes, there's still plenty of support available from your teachers.
+They are the best source of support for you.
 Ask them questions about things you are unsure of as soon as they arise, so you don’t impede your learning.
 Make sure you research your question’s answer first though!

-- Student Services: These people are here to support YOU and love to help find solutions to your problems or fulfill your needs.
+- Student Experience: These people are here to support YOU and love to help find solutions to your problems or fulfill your needs.

 - Fellow students: A problem shared is a problem halved.
-You will find that your classmates are most likely to share the same problems you encounter, so don’t forget to ask them if they are experiencing the same problem as you, whether it be motivation, time management, or a specific subject you both study.
+You will find that your classmates are most likely to share the same problems you encounter, so don’t forget to ask them if they are experiencing the same problem as you.
+They might also be facing some challenges in motivation with blended learning, time management, or a specific subject you both study.

 4. Set goals